-If you apply for Shares you are giving the ACD permission to ask for this information in line with Data Protection Laws.
+If you apply for shares you are giving the ACD permission to ask for this information in line with Data Protection Laws.
 If you invest through a financial adviser they must fill an identity verification certificate on your behalf and send it to the ACD with your application.

-26.9 Dealing in Shares - Client Money Rules
+25.10 Dealing in Shares - Client Money Rules

-The FCA Handbook contains provisions (known as the "Client Money Rules") designed to safeguard client money in the hands of authorised persons.
+The FCA Handbook contains provisions (known as the 'Client Money Rules') designed to safeguard client money in the hands of authorised persons.
 However, the CASS rules also provide that money need not be treated as client money in respect of a delivery versus payment transaction, for the purpose of settling a transaction in relation to units in a regulated collective investment scheme such as the Company, provided that:

-- a) The ACD receives the money from a client in relation to the ACD's obligation to issue Shares in the fund in accordance with COLL; or - b) The money is held in the course of redeeming Shares, where the proceeds are paid to the client within the timeframe specified in COLL.
+1. The ACD receives the money from a client in relation to the ACD's obligation to issue shares in the fund in accordance with COLL; or

+2. The money is held in the course of redeeming shares, where the proceeds are paid to the client within the timeframe specified in COLL.

-Where money is received in either of the circumstances set out in a) or b) above, the ACD must cease to operate the exemption if, by close of business on the Business Day following receipt of the money, it has not paid it over to the Depositary or the client or, if direct issues and cancellations of Shares by the Company are permitted, to the Company, as applicable.
+Where money is received in either of the circumstances set out in 1. or 2. above, the ACD must cease to operate the exemption if, by close of business on the Business Day following receipt of the money, it has not paid it over to the Depositary or the client or, if direct issues and cancellations of Shares by the Company are permitted, to the Company, as applicable.

-In order to facilitate management of the Company, the ACD makes use of the delivery versus payment exemption on the issue of Shares in respect of money received other than in the form of cheques.
-Money received in other payment forms for the issue of Shares is, therefore, not protected under the Client Money Rules until the delivery versus payment exemption period has expired.
-Money received by the ACD in the form of redemptions, cheques or other remittances is paid directly into a client money account maintained by the ACD with an Approved Bank, as defined in the FCA Rules, and protected in line with the Client Money Rules.
-No interest is payable by the ACD on monies credited to this account.
+In order to facilitate management of the Company, the ACD makes use of the delivery versus payment exemption on the issue of shares in respect of money received other than in the form of cheques.
+Money received in other payment forms for the issue of shares is, therefore, not protected under the Client Money Rules until the delivery versus payment exemption period has expired.
+Money received by the ACD in the form of redemptions, cheques or other remittances is paid directly into a client money account maintained by the ACD with an Approved Bank, and protected in line with the Client Money Rules.
+No interest is payable by the ACD on moneys credited to this account.